Alison Wheeler: The Beautiful South

 Members of Beautiful South (including Wheeler and singer Dave Hemingway but minus ex-lead singers Paul Heaton and Jacqui Abbott) got back together as The New Beautiful South (as a touring band rather than a recording act), which, in time, was re-branded as The South.

 In 2010, she recorded the track "Move A Little Closer" with Jon Windle (formerly of Little Man Tate) for his debut solo album Step Out The Man.
 Since 2008, Wheeler has been working with Amanda Frolich recording children's albums for "Amanda's Action Club".

 During 2012 and 2013, she toured the UK with The South, playing old Beautiful South songs as well as songs from her album with Dave Hemingway called Sweet Refrains.

-Wheeler is currently still a member of The South though Dave Hemingway left the band in 2017.
+Wheeler is still a member of The South despite Dave Hemingway leaving the band in 2017.